-Learn details of vertebrate development that lead to understanding how the evolution of development has led to the morphological diversity of vertebrate life past and present.
+Learn details of vertebrate development that lead to understanding how the evolution of development can generate morphological diversity of vertebrates past and present.

 Learning outcomes:

 By the end of this course, students will be able to apply evolutionary concepts to vertebrate development.